Edward Hunter (Billy Banjo): Socialist career

+Later life

 His wife Mary died in March 1915, leaving him to raise four young children alone.
 Hunter returned to Scotland with his family around 1919, when there was intense labour activity around the city of Glasgow which was commonly referred to as Red Clydeside.
 He immediately involved himself in the socialist agitation in Clydeside.
 Hunter wrote a play The Disinherited which was performed by people drawn from the mining community of Douglas Water in Lanarkshire.
 Thereafter Hunter worked as a journalist, writing for labour newspapers.

 In 1937 he was elected on a Labour Party ticket to the Glasgow City Council.
 He represented Cowcaddens for 22 years and became deputy chairman of the council as well as serving as the city's police commissioner.
 He died shortly after his retirement from active politics.